Temzasse/yak-chat/README.md

 # Yak Chat

 Yak Chat is a school project to research modern technologies such as WebSockets, Service Worker and offline storages to create an efficient and easy-to-use chat application.

+The frontend is implemented with React, styled-components and mobx-state-tree, and the light-weight backend is built with Koa and MongoDB.
+Real-time communication is dealt with socket.io on both sides, and data is persisted with localStorage and the application caching is provided by create-react-app out of the box via a Service Worker.

 ---